As we close the book on 2020, let’s take a look back at the top rookie performers in the big leagues this year.

 .285/.354/.477, 54 G, 4 HR, 26 R, 20 RBIs

-He began the year as a super-utility player and is ending it as one of the most productive second basemen in baseball, with his .831 OPS ranking third among all players at the position.
+He began the year as a super-utility player and ended it as one of the most productive second basemen in baseball, with his .831 OPS ranking third among all players at the position.

 3) Devin Williams, RHP, Brewers